“Not Your Normal” Animals Rescue

 It has became the norm to charge people that need their animal rescued, or rehomed, Animals of Appalachia wants to remove all barriers of animal rescue.

-Animals can be dropped off or a pick-up can be scheduled wihtout any fees to the current animal keeper.
+Animals can be dropped off or a pick-up can be scheduled without any fees to the current animal keeper.
 Making someone that can’t afford to keep thier animal pay seems, to AoA, like creating artificial barriers to safely recusing an animal.
 The only thing we ask is that the person giving the animal to us do is also turn in all enclosures and equipment related to the animal being rescued.

 There is no shame in needing to provide a new home for your animal friend.
 We understand that things happen.
 Finances change, families change, living situations change, all of that is out of your control.
 Don’t let shame or stubbornness prevent you from giving your animal the home it deserves.